rafael-santiago/tulip/doc/MANUAL.md

 This could be called ``the compilation command``.

-In the file is ok nothing will be returned by the ``Tulip`` and it exits with zero code.
+If the file is ok nothing will be returned by the ``Tulip`` and it exits with zero code.
 Otherwise if found any error, this error will be reported and the ``Tulip`` will exit with a non-zero code.

 The above shown command only will compile your ``Tulip`` source code, no tablature will be maked.